ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 If the bill requires communication services to have some mechanism of obtaining the content of the communication in response to a warrant, that means the service must somehow retain the ability to decrypt the data when required.
-Provisions for such *exceptional access* (e.g. [key escrow][key-escrow]) are normally avoided in encryption products, because they introduce serious security problems.
+Provisions for such *exceptional access* (e.g. [key escrow][key-escrow] or backdoors) are normally avoided in encryption products, because they introduce serious security problems.

 [cameron-speech]: https://embed.theguardian.com/embed/video/uk-news/video/2015/jan/12/david-cameron-spy-agencies-britain-video
 [banning-e2e]: http://www.telegraph.co.uk/news/uknews/terrorism-in-the-uk/11970391/Internet-firms-to-be-banned-from-offering-out-of-reach-communications-under-new-laws.html